 I had nine full days of snowfall while in the Skicircus.
 That meant that I had fresh powder to ski on every single day.
 We also got sunshine intermittently as well, so there were a few days with absolutely gorgeous scenery to look at while gliding down the mountains.

 To get a better idea of the daily activities and what the slopes were like, my buddy Steve did a great job documenting it for YouTube:

 Thanks to my awesome experiences there, I got addicted to skiing and even did it again a week later in Finnish Lapland.
-Expect to see more about the sport on this blog!

 Have you been to Saalbach?
 Let me know in the comments!